-With the most recent IPCC report giving the ‘code red to humanity’ society is rightly turned increasing focus to its environmental impact and more specifically its carbon emissions.
+With the most recent IPCC report giving the ‘code red to humanity’, society has rightly turned increasing focus to its environmental impact, and more specifically to its carbon emissions.

-Our CoExistence campaign that took London by storm this summer was intended to raise awareness of the need for humans and wildlife to exist side by side, living and thriving in harmony.
+Our CoExistence campaign, which took London by storm this summer, was intended to raise awareness of the need for humans and wildlife to exist side by side, living and thriving in harmony.
 The 100 strong herd of life-sized elephants that took over the parks are modelled on real wild elephants from the Nilgiri Hills in Southern India.

 The carbon footprint of the exhibition amounts to 133 tonnes, and to offset this we will be exploring a partnership with a certified UK based off-setting scheme.
-We know there is a lot of choice and discussion about what schemes are efficient and effective and we re keen to identify the right partner for us that will help us to minimise the environmental impact of the exhibition and amplify the important message of CoExistence.
+We know there is a lot of choice and discussion about what schemes are efficient and effective, and we are keen to identify the right partner for us that will help us to minimise the environmental impact of the exhibition, and amplify the important message of CoExistence.